Q: What is Amazon Compute Optimizer?

 Compute Optimizer provides EC2 instance type and size recommendations for EC2 Auto Scaling groups with a fixed group size, meaning desired, minimum, and maximum are all set to the same value and have no scaling policy attached.
-Additionally, all Auto Scaling group member instances must be of type M, C, R, T, or X instance families.
+Additionally, all Auto Scaling group member instances must be of type M, C, R, T, X, I, D, H, and z instance families.
 At this time Compute Optimizer does not support Auto Scaling groups configured with mixed instances policy.

 Q: What data does Compute Optimizer use for my auto scaling group recommendations?